bowmnath/cis-457-w23/activities/week-12-broadcast.md

 2. What is the major downside to random access protocols?

-3. We often use human analogies for medium access protocols.
-   In regular conversation,
-   do people use "carrier sense" as part of their protocols?
-   If so, what would it look like if they did not use carrier sense?
-   If not, how would things change if they did use carrier sense?

-4. Finish the sentence:
+3. Finish the sentence:
    A random access protocol will be the most effective type of protocol when...

-5. In slotted ALOHA with `p = 0.5`,
+4. In slotted ALOHA with `p = 0.5`,
    assume two senders send in the same slot, leading to a collision.
    What is the probability that there will be a collision between those senders